Conservation laws and chaos propagation in a non-reciprocal classical magnet: Comparison with Heisenberg dynamics

 {D.\arabic{equation}} To test the accuracy of our numerical code, we first ran the simulation for the reciprocal Heisenberg spin dynamics and calculated the conserved quantities -- standard magnetization and energy density.
-We confirmed that the conserved quantities show diffusive behaviour (Fig.\ref{fig:MM_E_corrxt}) , thus setting up a standard to corroborate our results with.
+We confirmed that the conserved quantities show diffusive behaviour (Fig.\ref{fig:MM_E_corrxt}).
 We also calculated the numerical values for the butterfly velocity and Lyapunov exponent for this case, and found them to be within expected error range of our simulation parameters, $v_B = 1.66(\pm 0.02) , \kappa = 0.49 (\pm 0.02)$ (Fig. \ref{fig:Dxt_logDxt_hsbg}), with $\varepsilon = 10^{-3}, L = 2048, \Delta t = 0.001-0.002$. \comnt{ Finally, we also find the power-law associated with the broadening of the decorrelator front (Fig.\ref{fig:Arrivaltime_sup}).
 The approach here involves comparing the Decorrelator to a threshold value, $D_{0} = 100 \varepsilon^2$ and mark the time at which the single configuration arrival-front exceeds this threshold value, $D(x,t) \geq D_{0}$.
 Collecting this data for several samples ($\sim 10^4$) we see that the arrival-front of the decorrelator broadens with time.
 The distribution of the arrival-times from the mean arrival-time (the slope of which with respect to the position is just the inverse arrival velocity), shows a collapse when fit to a $1/3$ power-law. }